samhavens/NLP-data-augmentation/README.md

 Replaces all words of a given POS-tag (given as argument) in the sentence with their most similar word vector from a large pre-trained word embedding.

 ### Generative
-Trains a two-layer LSTM network to learn the word representations of given class.
+The idea of this is: train a two-layer LSTM network to learn the word representations of given class.
 The network then generates new samples of the class by initialising a random start word and following the LSTM's predictions of the next word given the previous sequence.

+However, this hasn't been implemented yet.

 ## Input